Sign In / Sign Out

 - Map and Locations

 Yes.
-If you plan to graduate this spring you must apply and pay the fee, whether or not you intend to participate in a ceremony.
+If you plan to graduate this fall you must apply and pay the fee, whether or not you intend to participate in a ceremony.
 For information on how to apply, visit Applying for graduation.

 No. If students choose not to take part in any ceremony and their university academic requirements are met, similar to prior years, they will receive their diplomas in the mail.

 If you are an undergraduate student who is eligible for academic honors (Cum Laude, Magna Cum Laude or Summa Cum Laude), the university will mail them to your Diploma Address beginning in late October 2020.

 Honor cords are for undergraduates who have earned at least 56 credit hours of resident credit at ASU.
 Which cords you are given is determined by your GPA at the time you request the cords.
 For more information, visit Graduation ceremonies.